More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Experiments

 \subsection{Designing experiments to maximize the number of observed variants}

-Finally, we demonstrate that our Bayesian nonparametric predictor can be used for experimental design in practice.
-Our procedure consists of three steps.
-(1) Given the pilot data and sequencing quality $\seqinit$, we minimize \Cref{eq:cost} to estimate the parameters $\conc, \discount, \mass$.
-(2) Next, we consider a range of values of the follow-up sequencing quality $\seqfollowup$.
-For each $\seqfollowup$, we choose the maximum follow-up size $M$ that stays within our budget $\budget$.
-And we use the learned values of the parameters $\conc, \discount, \mass$ to predict the number of new variants in each case.
-(3) We choose the settings of $\seqfollowup$ and $M$ that maximize the number of new variants.
+We show that our method can be used for experimental design in practice.
+Our procedure consists of three steps. (i) Given the pilot data and sequencing quality $\seqinit$, we minimize \Cref{eq:cost} to estimate the parameters $\conc, \discount, \mass$. (ii) We consider a range of values of the follow-up sequencing quality $\seqfollowup$; for each $\seqfollowup$, we choose the maximum follow-up size $M$ that stays within our budget $\budget$, and we use the learned values of $\conc, \discount, \mass$ to predict the number of new variants in each case. (iii) We choose the settings of $\seqfollowup$ and $M$ that maximize the number of new variants.
 We illustrate this procedure in \Cref{fig:opt_design}.

-In our experiments, we set the cost function $\costfcn(M,\seqfollowup) = M \log (\seqfollowup)$ as in \citet{ionita2010optimal}, budget $D = 3000$, threshold $\threshold = 30$, error $p_{\text{err}} = 0.01$ and $\seqinit = 40$.
-We run the procedure over all folds, plot the empirical mean line, and plot the shaded region to illustrate one standard deviation.
-We see a tradeoff in quality and quantity in \Cref{fig:opt_design}.
+In our experiments, we set the cost function $\costfcn(M,\seqfollowup) = M \log (\seqfollowup)$ as in \citet{ionita2010optimal}.
+For every cancer type, we retain $5\%$ of the observations as a pilot study.
+We set a budget $\budget$ such that we can sample at full depth, i.e. coverage of 100x, only half of the total remaining $95\%$ of the observations.
+We set variant calling rule threshold $\threshold = 45$, error $p_{\text{err}} = 0.01$, and $\seqinit = 100$.
+We run the procedure over all folds.
+We plot the predicted number of observed variants in the follow-up by maximizing $M$ under the budget $\budget$ and quality $\seqfollowup$, $\hat{P}_N^{(M, \seqfollowup)}$; the shaded region in \Cref{fig:opt_design} illustrates one standard deviation.
+We see a trade-off in quality and quantity.
 Namely, maximizing quantity $M$ leads to very small values of $\seqfollowup$ to maintain the budget $\budget$.
 With sufficiently low quality, though, fewer variants are discovered.
 Conversely, when $\seqfollowup$ is set very high, we require a very small $M$ to maintain the budget $\budget$, and not many variants are discovered.
 Intermediate values of $\seqfollowup$ and $M$ serve to maximize the number of variants discovered under a fixed budget.